nomissbowling/emacs.d/README.md

 ## Consept

   * I installed 88 packages from melpa and downloaded some other elisp from github.
-  * We use lazy loading with 'leaf' and use 'after-init-hook' whenever possible for fast emacs startup
+  * We use lazy loading with 'leaf' and use 'after-init-hook' whenever possible for fast emacs startup.
-  .
   * This repository only discloses personal configuration information, and does not guarantee its operation.

 ## Referenced code and article